No, the holidays can’t be here again already! A year seems like forever to the little ones, but it goes by quick as a wink in grandparent time.

 If you’re lucky, maybe you’ll get five-by-seven photos of Abigail and Addison, those exuberant red-headed twins, in matching frames they fashioned out of popsicle sticks.
 (Abby’s the one with that extras sprinkling of freckles across her nose.)

-Whatever you do, have a wonderful time with your grandkids this holiday season.
+Whatever you do, have a happy holidays with your grandkids this holiday season.
 My gift to you: a repeat of the variation I debuted last year of a classic holiday tune that you can all sing together.

 The Twelve Days of Christmas for Grandparents